TRANSFER, CURRENT and NON-DEGREE STUDENTS

 Language, Culture Communication

-English Composition Placement Exams
+English Placement Exams

-Regardless of the total number of credits or if you have taken the equivalent of Composition 105 or Composition 106, you must take the English Composition placement exam to fulfill the requirement for graduation.
+Regardless of the total number of credits or if you have taken the equivalent of Composition 105 or Composition 106, you must take the English placement exam to fulfill the requirement for graduation.
 You will be given two hours to type a response in essay format to a two-page selection from a published author.
 Please keep in mind that there is no “correct” response to the question.
 This exam can only be taken once.
-You will receive your English Composition placement exam results on the day you attend orientation.
+You will receive your English placement exam results on the day you attend orientation.
 The exam should be completed prior to attending orientation, but no later than the first six weeks of your first semester.
 If taken after your orientation session it will take approximately 2-3 weeks to receive your exam results.

 Mathematics Placement Exams

-Mathematics placement exam is required if you are an incoming freshman or a transfer student not transferring a Calculus I or higher equivalent course with an earned grade of a C or better.
+Mathematics placement exam is required if you are an incoming freshman or a transfer student not transferring in a Pre-Calculus or higher equivalent course with an earned grade of a C or better.
 This computer-based test has no time limit (though most students typically end within two hours).
 Calculators are not allowed for this test.
 You can take the Mathematics placement exam up to 3 times (with a 30-day wait period).
 This exam helps place you into the appropriate Mathematics level.
 It will take approximately 2-3 weeks to receive your Mathematics examination results.

 Mathematics placement exam exemptions: